GalagaBits/JWST-FGS-Spelunker/README.md

     <img src="https://github.com/GalagaBits/JWST-FGS-Spelunker/blob/main/plots/guidestar_positions.png"  width=80% height=80%>
 </p>

-Mnemonics from JWST technical events can be overplotted on any timeseries, such as high-gain antenna (HGA) movement or to identify if the FGS tracks a new guidestar [if the `jwstuser` package is also installed](https://github.com/spacetelescope/jwstuser/):
+Mnemonics from JWST technical events can be overplotted on any timeseries, such as high-gain antenna (HGA) movement or to identify if the FGS tracks a new guidestar [if the `jwstuser` package is also installed](https://github.com/spacetelescope/jwstuser/).
+Here, use `spk.mnemonics` to access engineering telemetry for `SA_ZHAGUPST` as a matplotlib `axes` object:

 ```python
 import matplotlib.pyplot as plt